johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

     - heuristics that eliminate low-quality pairs
     - bootstrapping methods that leverage pre-trained VLMs to rank pairs based on their multimodal alignment
     - methods that aim to create diverse and balanced datasets in general

+- heuristics:
+    - unimodal filtering:
+        - remove captions with low text complexity (based on number of objects, actions, attributes)
+        - remove non english text
+        - remove images based on size and/or aspect ratio
+    - multimodal filtering:
+        - employ image classifiers to filter out image-text pairs of which none of the objects detected in the image map to any of the text tokens
+        - text spotting and filtering out examples with most of the caption also in the image (this would hurt OCR I think)

 </p>

 ### Grounding